mrsinham/goreset/README.md

 # Goreset

-Zerogen generates reset method for any structure, allowing to reuse it easily.
+goreset generates reset method for any structure, allowing to reuse it easily.
 It has been written to use sync.pool without fear of tricky bugs as one field not properly reset before reuse.

-Just run zerogen and be sure that the reset method will wipe clean your instanciated structure.
+Just run goreset and be sure that the reset method will wipe clean your instanciated structure.

 ## Installation